Shubham-DS/EDA/README.md

-# This repository contains exploratory data analysis on datasets.
+# This repository contains exploratory data analysis as well as ML algorithms applied.